wadelau/wadelau.github.io/hanjst/hanjst-ready-to-go.md

 Copy these lines and save them as a file: `news.php` .
 Then upload `news.php` and `news.html` to a folder under a web server which can execute PHP scripts.

+One more, please also upload `Hanjst.js` into the same folder along with `news.php` .

 3. Raw Template File